Sue9104/web-manual/interface/user.md

 <span id='stat'></span>

-Task summary table, including workload, complete percentage and unfinished counts, is  divided into four parts by task categories (assignment, translation, review, issues).
-Click on blue unfinished numbers in the last column and it will jump to these unfinished tasks.
+Dashboard summaries user's workload, complete percentage and unfinished counts in four panel by categories (assignment, translation, review and issues).
+Click on blue text in last column and it will jump to unfinished tasks.

 ![](/assets/dashboard.png)